watercore2001/remote_sensing_process/Readme.md

 - The shapefile file should not contain any invalid or null geometry.

 ### 2. Run
-After Setup Environment, There is a command `supervise_dataset` in your conda environment.
+After Setup Environment, there is a command `supervise_dataset` in your conda environment.
 ```angular2html
 conda activate process
 supervise_dataset --help